acbrandao/GoLang/README.md

 **use the -s and -w linker flags** to strip the debugging information like , reduces about 28% of binary size `go build -ldflags "-s -w" -o hello hello.go`

-Next run [**upx**](https://upx.github.io/) a Linux Ultimate Packer for eXecutables utilitity , which essentially zips the executable into a running format, this shoudl yield another 15% reduction in size.
+Next run [**upx**](https://upx.github.io/) a Linux Ultimate Packer for eXecutables utilitity , which essentially zips the executable into a running format, this should yield another 15% reduction in size.

 ```
 go build -ldflags "-s -w" -o hello hello.go